New Jersey permeation grouting

 CJGeo proposed using 30lb/cuft CJFill-Ultra Lightweight cellular concrete.
 CJFill-Ultra Lightweight is pumpable thousands of feet per placement.
 This eliminates the need for most intermediate access points.

-CJGeo mobilized a wet batch cellular grout plant to the site, and made 101 CY of cellular concrete grout to complete this Virginia pipe abandonment project in a few hours.
+CJGeo mobilized a wet batch cellular grout plant to the site, and made 101 CY of cellular grout to complete this Virginia pipe abandonment project in a few hours.
 The pipe was completely full of water.
 Even though cellular grout is significantly lighter than water, it can still displace water out of pipes.

 Speak With An Expert